pinkeyyy/monogame-framework-wpfinterop/Readme.md

     _spriteBatch.End();
 ```

-Instead there is always a rendertarget (internally used to display the renderoutput in WPF), thus in a WPF control the code needs to look like this instead:
+Instead the WPF interop always uses a rendertarget (internally used to display the renderoutput in WPF), thus in a WPF control the code needs to look like this instead:

 ```